FlagOpen/FlagScale/README.md

 ## Introduction

-[FlagScale](https://github.com/FlagOpen/FlagScale.git) is a Large Language Model (LLM) toolkit based on the [Megatron-LM](https://github.com/NVIDIA/Megatron-LM) project, which supports the LLMs from Beijing Academy of Artificial Intelligence (BAAI).
-Our primary goal is to utilize the computation resources efficiently for LLMs without sacrificing the numerical stability and model effectiveness.
-For now, FlagScale is still in its early stage and we will work with the community together to support different LLMs on various hardware architectures.
+[FlagScale](https://github.com/FlagOpen/FlagScale.git) is a comprehensive toolkit for large-scale models, developed with the support of the Beijing Academy of Artificial Intelligence (BAAI).
+It builds upon open-source projects such as [Megatron-LM](https://github.com/NVIDIA/Megatron-LM) and [vllm](https://github.com/vllm-project/vllm).

+Our primary objective with FlagScale is to optimize the use of computational resources for large models, while maintaining numerical stability and model effectiveness.
+Currently, FlagScale is in its early stages of development.
+We are actively collaborating with the community to enhance its capabilities, with the aim to support a variety of large models across diverse hardware architectures.
-The reason why we start from Megatron-LM is that it can achieve a very high-level resource utilization by combining the most comprehensive distributed training and accelerating techniques, especially for training LLMs beyond ten-billions of parameters.

 ## Highlights
-FlagScale provides developers with the actual configurations, optimization schemes and hyper-parameter settings for LLM training from BAAI.
+FlagScale provides developers with the actual configurations, optimization schemes and hyper-parameter settings for the large model training from BAAI.
 It also assists developers in rapidly establishing a basic yet complete pipeline for LLM, including training, fine-tuning, inference and serving.
 It has several features as follows:

 - Provide the training schemes of the Aquila models form BAAI which can guaranteed training convergence
 - Support the model weight conversion to Huggingface and the distributed optimizer repartition
-- Keep timely synchronization with the upstream Megatron-LM project
+- Keep timely synchronization with the upstream projects

 ## News and Updates

+* 2024.4.11 🔥 We release the new version ([v0.3](https://github.com/FlagOpen/FlagScale/tree/release/v0.3)):
+  * Accomplish the heterogeneous hybrid training of the Aquila2-70B-Expr model on a cluster utilizing a combination of NVIDIA and Iluvatar chips.
+  * Provide the training of the Aquila2 series across a variety of AI chips from six distinct manufacturers.

 * 2023.11.30 We release the new version (v0.2):
   * Provide the actually used training scheme for [Aquila2-70B-Expr](./examples/aquila/70B), including the parallel strategies, optimizations and hyper-parameter settings.